cjhosken/PhysFXTools-Pro/README.md

-PhysFX
+PhysFX Tools
 ===============

-PhysFX is a Blender tool used to help users speed up their workflow in physics simulations.
+PhysFX Tools is a Blender addon used to help users speed up their workflow in physics simulations.

 Usage
 -----